 It’s all about finding the ones that work best for you and use them consistently.
 Just don’t expect payment overnight.

-Use These Websites To Create Fans and Sell Music
+Upload Music To These Websites To Create Fans and Sell Music

 This is definitely a favorite among indie musicians and fans alike.
 And for good reason!
-It’s super easy to use and has multiple price choices to spoil any music lover.
+Bandcamp is super easy to use and has multiple price choices to spoil any music lover.
 Bands can name their price (sometimes free) and fans can effortlessly stream artists that are very unlikely to be known to their step moms and dads, which is cool!

 To be clear, what I’m providing is a user’s point of view as to why your music should be on here.